AlexandruValeanu/Introsort/Introsort/Readme.md

 Key attributes of this implementation:
 * 3-way partition
 * sorting networks for 1 &le; N &le; 6
+* insertion sort for 7 &le; N &le; 25
+* Quicksort uses only one recursive call (the other one is transformed into tail recursion)
+* std::heap_sort if Quicksort degenerates

 Test cases used in testing and benchmarking: